clane48088/Team_One_Final_Project/README.md

   **Contributors:** Molly Pfefferkorn, Jim Cruz, Curtis McMullen, Grecia Lopez

 **Logistic Regression Model:**
-For the Logistic regression model, the data set was plotted using hv plot and we dropped the "_id", "PatientID", and "DoctorInCharge" and created a new data frame.
-Then we used .valuecount() to see the counts for the "Diagnosis".
-The data was then split using train, test, split.
-Then we scaled the data using standardscaler.
-We then made the logistic Regression model.
-The model was then scored against the training data.
-When the model was ran with the testing data model it received a Testing Score: 0.81.
-We then showed the predicted data vx. the actual data.
-The model had an 81.23% accuracy.
-The following is the logistic regression model's classification report.
+For the Logistic regression model,the initial dataset was plotted using hv plot to determine any unwanted columns.
+From this, we were able to drop the "_id", "PatientID", and "DoctorInCharge" columns to create a new data frame for further analysis.
+The new dataset was then split using train, test, split and all features were standardized using StandardScaler.
+A logistic regression model was trained on the scaled training data and evaluated on both the training and testing sets.
+These were the results for further evaluation...
+  __Training Score:__ 85%
+  __Testing Score:__ 84%
+  __Accuracy Score:__ 84%
+  __Confusion Matrix:__ array([[306,  42],
+                         [ 46, 144]])

+  __Classification Report:__

                  precision    recall  f1-score   support

-           0       0.83      0.89      0.86       348
+           0       0.87      0.88      0.87       348
-           1       0.77      0.67      0.72       190
+           1       0.77      0.76      0.77       190

-    accuracy                           0.81       538
+    accuracy                           0.84       538
-   macro avg       0.80      0.78      0.79       538
+   macro avg       0.82      0.82      0.82       538
-weighted avg       0.81      0.81      0.81       538
+weighted avg       0.84      0.84      0.84       538

+__Note on PCA:__
+Principal Component Analysis (PCA) was applied to reduce dimensionality and visualize the distribution of the two diagnosis classes in a separate colab file that otherwise followed the same steps as above.
+The goal was to check for clear visual separation between patients with and without Alzheimer's.
+However, the PCA-based scatter plot showed significant overlap between classes with no distinct clusters, and model accuracy dropped by ~10%.
+As a result, PCA was not used in the final model to maintain predictive performance.

- **Contributors:** Rumani Kafle, lorelei Legg
+ **Contributors:** Rumani Kafle, Lorelei Legg

 **Random Forest Classifier:**
 A Random Forest classifier is a machine learning algorithm that uses an ensemble of decision trees to make predictions, combining the predictions of multiple trees to improve accuracy and reduce overfitting.